Ara Gregorian - Artistic Director, violin and viola

 Aznavoorian enjoys performing new music and has made the world premiers of two important pieces in the cello repertoire: Ezra Laderman’s Concerto no. 2 with the Colorado Springs Philharmonic under the baton of Lawrence Leighton Smith; and Lera Auerbach’s “24 Preludes for Cello and Piano” on stage at the Hamburg Staatsoper with the Hamburg State Ballet—choreographed by John Neumeier.
 Other notable engagements include an acting role in Japan’s popular NTV mini-series “Harmonia” where she portrayed the life of a fictional young cellist.
 She has been a member of the renowned string ensemble the International Sejong Soloists, and was a founding member of the Corinthian Trio with pianist Adam Neiman and violinist Stefan Milenkovich.
 Aznavoorian also performs frequently on the Jupiter Chamber Music series in New York.
 Upcoming highlights this season include concerto performances at Ravinia Festival in Chicago and a European tour, as well as the release of her CD with Lera Auerbach of Auerbach's music for cello and piano.
 She proudly performs on a cello made by her father Peter Aznavoorian in Chicago.

 He first played the cello at the age of five.
 Three years later he went to the Yehudi Menuhin School, where he studied with Maurice Gendron and later William Pleeth.
 He was made a professor at the Royal Academy of Music in 1998, having been on the faculty of the New England Conservatory in Boston for 16 years.
 In 1998, St. John’s College, Oxford created the post of “Musician in Residence” for him, and in September 2002 he became a professor at Stony Brook University in New York.
-In the same year he was awarded an honorary degree (Hon RAM) by the Royal Academy of Music.

 Born in Warsaw in 1971 Chorzelski enjoys a diverse career as a performing musician that takes him all over the world.